Pipeline

 NM001

-NM001 in oral (tablet) form recently completed an exploratory phase 2b global study (CARE CF 1) in CF patients following an earlier, positive phase 2a trial.
+NM001 in oral (tablet) form completed an exploratory phase 2b global study (CARE CF 1) in CF patients following an earlier, positive phase 2a trial.
 CARE CF 1 was designed to determine which clinical endpoints are the most appropriate to demonstrate the benefits of NM001 in exacerbating (adult) CF patients who took NM001 alongside their other ‘standard’ medicines for 14 days (or placebo).
 CARE CF 1 was also designed to determine which dose(s) and treatment regimen(s) of NM001 is/are optimal for efficacy.
 The endpoint and dose(s) were successfully identified from CARE CF 1.
-We now plan to progress NM001’s development in registrational studies comprising both CF and NCFBE patient cohorts.
+We now plan to progress NM001’s development in registrational studies in CF and leverage our clinical data thus far to fast track development for NCFBE patients.

-The inhaled (dry powder) formulation of NM001 has recently been optimised and from a platform of very encouraging preclinical efficacy and safety data, NovaBiotics is working towards initiating phase 1 clinical studies for inhaled NM001.
+Our proprietary inhaled (dry powder) formulation of NM001 has recently been optimised and from a platform of very encouraging preclinical efficacy and safety data, NovaBiotics is working towards initiating phase 1 clinical studies for inhaled NM001 for CF and NCFBE.

 Orphan drug designation has been granted in the US and Europe for NM001 in the treatment of CF. NM001 gained Fast Track Designation in the US in 2018.
 Oral NM001 was designated as a priority review medicine by the Central European Health Technology Assessment body in July 2019.